pfw

 In the end, celebrities and more celebrities.
 No big risk.
 The Paris Fashion Week 24 seems to be a matter of power and money more than creativity.

-Paris Fashion Week 24 Read More »
+Paris Fashion Week 24: What Was In the Air?
+Read More »

 Paris Couture Week